Kathybui732/mod-2-notes/intermission_work.md

 **Copy and Paste the link to your Static Challenge here:**

 1. Define CRUD.
+   * C: Create
+   * R: Read
+   * U: Update
+   * D: Delete
 1. Define MVC.
+   Model, view, controller.
+Allows for more dynamic pages.
+Basic structure which most web applications are built on.
 1. What three files would you need to create/modify for a Rails application to respond to a `GET` request to `/tasks`, assuming you have a `Task` model.
 1. What are params?
 Where do they come from?
 1. Check out your routes.
 Why do we need two routes each for creating a new Task and editing an existing Task?